SmartGurlz is a company that creates self-balancing robots and action dolls to encourage young girls to learn to code.

 With four distinct self-balancing robots to choose from, these educational fashionistas appeal to a diverse range of nationalities and emerging personalities.

 Girls can use compatible smartphones and tablets to program their Bluetooth-enabled Siggy Robots, controlling their motions with a smart joystick and sending them on obstacle courses throughout the house and even outside.

 Girls can use MIT’s one-of-a-kind coding block program to create more than 100 unique code combinations for their dolls and then share their imaginative ideas with friends so they can participate in the same missions and adventures.

-Smart Gurlz has a net worth of $200 million dollars.
+Smart Gurlz has an estimated net worth of $200 million dollars.

 SmartGurlz is a pioneer in equity technology, the LeapFrog for intelligently wired toys, with a revenue of $200 million and a market capitalization of $1 billion.
 American SmartGurlz Inc.

 Who is the Founder of SmartGurlz?

 Sharmi Albrechtsen is the creator of SmartGurlz, a line of self-balancing robots and action dolls designed to inspire girls to learn to code.
 In November 2017, she pitched her STEM business on Shark Tank.